pmcdowell-okta/hackey-golang-build/readme.md

 copy go-bindata into any directory on your PATH

+Now that go-bindata is installed ! (you installed it right?)

 Set your GOPATH Environment variable to be your working directory

 <code>export GOPATH=&grave;pwd&grave;</code>

-Now that go-bindata is installed

 1. Put everything you want to include in your package in the html directory
 2. use `make build` to build you executable